tienfeek/chute-tutorials/Android/UserAvatars/README.md

 	}
 </code></pre>

-When the upload is finished sucessfully the uploaded image is pulled from the server and displayed on screen using the ImageLoader component.
+When the upload is finished successfully the uploaded image is pulled from the server and displayed on screen using the ImageLoader component.
 <pre><code>
         loader.displayImage(GCUtils.getCustomSizePhotoURL(url, 75, 75), thumb);
 </code></pre>